 On 5 March 2020, South Korea passed an amendment to the Act on the Reporting and Use of Specific Financial Transaction Information.
-It will come into effect in March 2021 and extend AML/CTF rules to virtual asset service providers.
+It came into effect in March 2021 and extended AML/CTF rules to virtual asset service providers.
 How can you prepare for the changes?
 Let’s take a look at some important aspects.

 Who is affected